masrim2000/object_modeling2/README.md

 Produces a sparse OpenMVG SfM model, registers it to the world coordinate system using a QR code with known world coordinates then performs a dense reconstruction using openMVS.
 Requires camera calibration.
 The QR-code should not be too distorted in the images (due to the camera angle) for good detection and corner localization.

-__inputs__
+**Inputs**
-Markup : * Set of images containing a QR code encoding the world coordinate position of 3 of its corners Markup : * Camera calibration
+* Set of images containing a QR code encoding the world coordinate position of 3 of its corners
+* Camera calibration

 <p float="left">
 <em>Scene & some cameras</em>